Tweedie Calculus: Setup and basic notions in Fourier Analysis

 Here \(x^{\alpha} \coloneq x_1^{\alpha_1}\cdots x_d^{\alpha_d}\), \(\partial^{\beta} \coloneq \partial^{|\beta|}/ \partial x_1^{\beta_1}\cdots \partial x_d^{\beta_d}\), and \(|\beta|=\beta_1+\cdots+\beta_d\).
 Thus \(\mathscr S(\mathbb R^d)\) consists of smooth functions whose derivatives decay faster than any inverse polynomial.
 It contains, for example, compactly supported smooth functions and Gaussian densities.

 The Fourier transform is especially well behaved on \(\mathscr S(\mathbb R^d)\).
 The map \(\psi\mapsto\widetilde\psi\) is a continuous automorphism of \(\mathscr S(\mathbb R^d)\), with inverse \(\psi\mapsto\psi^\sharp\).
 Thus every Schwartz function has a Fourier transform, and every Schwartz function is the inverse Fourier transform of another Schwartz function.
-Continuity is understood with respect to the standard Schwartz topology, under which \(\mathscr S(\mathbb R^d)\) is a Fréchet space.\footnote{That is, a complete metrizable locally convex vector space.
-For a textbook construction of the topology, see \citet[Chapter 10, Example IV]{treves2006topological}.} Appendix~\ref{A:schwartz-tempered-topology} provides additional details on this construction.
+Continuity is understood with respect to the standard Schwartz topology, under which \(\mathscr S(\mathbb R^d)\) is a Fr\'echet space.\footnote{That is, a complete metrizable locally convex vector space.
+For a textbook construction of the topology, see \cite{treves2006topological}, Chapter 10, Example IV.} Appendix~\ref{A:schwartz-tempered-topology} provides additional details on this construction.

 A tempered distribution is a continuous linear functional on \(\mathscr S(\mathbb R^d)\).
 I write $\mathscr S'(\mathbb R^d) \coloneq \bigl(\mathscr S(\mathbb R^d)\bigr)'$ for the space of tempered distributions.
 Critically, many ordinary functions define tempered distributions when their integration functionals are continuous on \(\mathscr S(\mathbb R^d)\).
 Specifically, if \(Q:\mathbb R^d\to\mathbb C\) is measurable and